thuehn/RegMon/luci-web-application/luci-app-regmon/README.md

 `./scripts/feeds update`

-Install luci, luafilesystem and regmon feeds:
+Install luci, luafilesystem and regmon packages:

 `./scripts/feeds install -a -p luci`

 `./scripts/feeds install -p -a luafilesystem`

-`./scripts/feeds install -p -a regmon`
+`./scripts/feeds install -p -a luci-app-regmon`

 Select the following packages in your menuconfig: